mre/endler.dev/content/2020/gravity/index.md

 date=2020-05-29
 [extra]
-excerpt = "Here's a test to check your age: Do you still remember that funny JavaScript gravity effect, which Google used on their homepage ten years ago?"
+excerpt = "Here's a test to check your age: Do you still remember that funny JavaScript gravity effect, which Google used on their homepage ten years ago?" logo="foo.svg" css=true
 +++

-Here's a test to check your age:
+Here's a test to show your age:

 Do you still remember [that funny JavaScript gravity effect](https://josephpcohen.com/w/gravityscript/), which Google used on their homepage ten years ago?
 This one?